 Passwordless Authentication with Protectimus DSPA: How it Works

-Protectimus Dynamic Strong Password Authentication (DSPA) solution integrates directly with user directories such as Microsoft Active Directory, LDAP, or any other supported database.
-It appends a six-digit one-time password (OTP) to each user’s static password.
-The six digits are generated using the TOTP algorithm and change at fixed time intervals.
+Protectimus Dynamic Strong Password Authentication (DSPA) integrates directly with user directories such as Microsoft Active Directory, LDAP, and other supported databases, replacing traditional static passwords with dynamic one-time passwords (OTPs) generated using the TOTP algorithm.

 | Read also: Two-factor authentication for Windows 7, 8, 10